Excellent

 Property Inspection

-Our qualified surveyor will visit the property and conduct a thorough visual inspection of all accessible areas.
-They will examine the exterior, interior, roof space, and outbuildings.
-For typical Skegness properties, the inspection takes between 2-4 hours depending on size and complexity.
+On the day, our qualified surveyor visits the property and carries out a detailed visual inspection of every accessible part.
+That includes the exterior, the interior, the roof space and any outbuildings.
+For an average Skegness home, we would usually expect the inspection to take between 2-4 hours, depending on size and complexity.

 3